Lois Roche: Life

 At the end of the championship she decided to move to Italy, to play for Florentia, a team at the top of the Serie B table, in the second part of their 2017–18 season.
 In September 2020 she made her debut in Norway for Røa IL.

+She joined Charlton Athletic in 2021 and at the end of her contract and joined Lewes in 2023.